NotJansel/palladium/readme.md

  - 0.10.0: Initial release
  - 0.10.1: Hotfix for 1.19.1/1.19.2 that some hover and click events are not working.
- - 0.10.2: CHange Updatechecker to use the Github API (not commited and pushed yet, too lazy)
+ - 0.10.2: CHange Updatechecker to use the Github API (Cancelled.)

 ### Info

-**Development has stopped due to lack of motivation to work on this.**
-Any further Update requests will be denied.

 This Plugin will support 1.13+, so make sure that the datapack (or plugin) you want to download has the correct version!
 This is so I do not need to hassle with updating the plugin.